-- OSIRIS-REx Thermal Emission Spectrometer (OTES) — Using the thermal infrared, OTES take Bennu's temperature and map mineral and chemical abundances.
+- OSIRIS-REx Thermal Emission Spectrometer (OTES) — Using the thermal infrared, OTES will take Bennu's temperature and map mineral and chemical abundances.
 Together, OVIRS and OTES will map Bennu over a wave of interesting wavelengths to help select the best site to sample the asteroid.

-At its closest approach over Antarctica, the spacecraft was roughly 10,711 miles (17,237 kilometers) from the surface.
-The flyby increased OSIRIS-REx's speed by 8,451 mph (13,061 km/h) and was executed flawlessly.
-The spacecraft is expected to arrive at Bennu in December 2018.
+At its closest approach, over Antarctica, the spacecraft was roughly 10,700 miles (17,200 km) from the surface.
+The flyby increased OSIRIS-REx's speed by about 8,500 mph (13,000 km/h) and was executed flawlessly.
+The spacecraft then continued on its journey to Bennu.

-To complete all of the planned science, OSIRIS-REx needs to collect at least 2 ounces (60 grams).
-The goal is to collect 5 ounces (150 g) to account for any errors in measurement.
-Three bottles of nitrogen gas allow for multiple collection attempts, and TAGSAM can carry as much as 70 ounces (2,000 g).
+Once the asteroid has been studied in significant detail, scientists will identify a region to sample.
+That's where the Touch-And-Go Sample Acquisition Mechanism (TAGSAM) will come into play.
+As OSIRIS-REx draws closer to the asteroid, TAGSAM will blast a sample of pure nitrogen gas at the rock's surface.
+Regolith (dust and broken rock) blasted from the surface will be pushed into the chamber of the sampler.
+To complete all of the planned science, OSIRIS-REx needs to collect at least 2 ounces (60 g) of asteroid material, but the goal is to collect 5 ounces (150 g) to account for any errors in measurement.
+The spacecraft will carry three bottles of nitrogen gas to allow for multiple collection attempts, and TAGSAM can carry as much as 70 ounces (2,000 g).
 To weigh the sample in the low-gravity environment, scientists will measure the angular acceleration of the spacecraft before and after the sample is collected.

 Originally known as 1999 RQ36, the rock OSIRIS-Rex will visit was renamed Bennu by 9-year-old Mike Puzio in a 2013 contest.
 Bennu is an Egyptian god usually depicted as a gray heron.
 Puzio chose the name because he thought TAGSAM and the solar panels resembled the bird god's neck and wings.